Researching Nigerian Legal Information

 3.1.
 Legislature

-Each state also has its own law-making organ known as the House of Assembly.
-The members elected into the Houses of Assembly represent the various state constituencies usually delineated based on population.
-All legislators are elected for a 4-year term, though the electorates reserve the power to recall any legislator.
+Each state also has its lawmaking organ known as the House of Assembly.
+The members elected to the Houses of Assembly represent the various state constituencies usually delineated based on population.
+All legislators are elected for a four-year term, though the electorates reserve the power to recall any legislator.

 3.2.
 Executive